-I have depicting trees in many of my works as I see them as an archetypal symbol of landscape painting and a metaphor for other issues such as ‘silent witnesses’ to events, as memorials, used in political and environmental issues and as a metaphor for the self or national identity.
-I am interested in how artists have used these symbols in their work and I continue to reference this motif to materialise my ideas and understanding about the world around me.
+My depiction of trees in many works are used as metaphores for other issues such as 'silent witnesses' to events, as memorials, implying political and environmental issues and as a metaphore for the self or national identity.
+I use the 'tree' as an archetypal symbol of landscape painting and as a motif to help convey my ideas about the world around me.

 website by liz bailey. all rights reserved. © MMV1